ahkharsha/briXchange-emc/project documentations/litepaper_aiabricks.md

 ### **Leveraging Advanced Technologies for a Secure and Scalable Platform**

-AIABricks’s technological infrastructure is designed to provide a robust, secure, and user-friendly experience:
+briXchange’s technological infrastructure is designed to provide a robust, secure, and user-friendly experience:

 - **Blockchain Platform**: We utilize Ethereum/Polygon for decentralized transaction processing, ensuring security, transparency, and immutability.